janluke/cloup/README.rst

 Currently, this package only affects how the command help is formatted, it doesn't allow to specify constraints on option groups.
 Look at `click-option-group <https://github.com/click-contrib/click-option-group>`_ if you want that.
-Nonetheless, constraints would be a very easy addition and may be added soon.
+Nonetheless, constraints would be a very easy addition and might be added soon.

 .. contents:: **Table of contents**